-Charles Berul, M.D., is division chief of Cardiology and co-director of the Children's National Heart Institute at Children's National Health System and holds the Van Metre Companies Professorship in Cardiology.
+Charles Berul, M.D., is division chief of Cardiology and co-director of the Children's National Heart Institute at Children's National Hospital and holds the Van Metre Companies Professorship in Cardiology.
 He was born in Washington, D.C. and raised in the area.

 Dr. Berul was the director of the Pacemaker Program at Children’s Hospital Boston, Harvard Medical School until coming to Children’s National Medical Center in 2009.
 Dr. Berul is a professor of Pediatrics at George Washington University School of Medicine.
 Dr. Berul is a fellow of the Heart Rhythm Society, the American Academy of Pediatrics, the American College of Cardiology, the Society for Pediatric Research, and the American Heart Association’s Council on Cardiovascular Disease in the Young.
 Dr. Berul has more than 150 publications in pediatric cardiology and is an invited speaker nationally and internationally and is an acknowledged expert in the area of pediatric cardiac electrophysiology.